nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 ## Responses

-To give the player branching options you can start a line with "- " and then a prompt.
+To give the player branching options, you can start a line with "- " and then a prompt.
 Like dialogue, prompts can also contain variables wrapped in `{{}}`.

 ```
 Nathan: What would you like?